csbio-njust-edu/muttmpredictor/README.md

 ## (Ⅳ) Mutation Prediction
 ### (1) 546 mutations dataset
 As for the 546 mutation dataset, we upload the EXCEL FILE which contains the detailed information for each mutation, as listed in "(2) Detailed information of 546 mutations and predictors' output", displayed in mutTMPredictor webserver (http://csbio.njust.edu.cn/bioinf/muttmpredictor).
-Besides, we also displayed the meaning of each row of the EXCEL FILE in "The rows of 546 mutations excel file" part of the webserver, as bellows:
+Besides, we also displayed the meaning of each row of the EXCEL FILE in "The rows of 546 mutations excel file" part of the webserver.

 ### (1) 67584 mutations dataset
 ### Single mutation prediction
 Users provide the UINPROT_ACC/proteinName, mutant position, wild_type amino acid, and mutant amino acid information, and the result page will display matched prediction result, specifically including the “UNIPROT_ACC”, “ProteinNAME”, “ProteinLENGTH”, “wtAA”, “pos”, “mutAA”, “Variation”, “Environment_residues”, “Class”, “rsid”, “fathmm_Prediction”, “PolyPhen-2_prediction”, “PROVEAN_PREDICTION”, “SIFT_PREDICTION”, and “MutTMPredictor” items of the corresponding mutant.

 ### Mutations in single protein
 Users provide the UINPROT_ACC/proteinName, and the result page will display the predicted resutls of multiple mutations in the input protein.
 Specifically the results include “UNIPROT_ACC”, “ProteinNAME”, “ProteinLENGTH”, “wtAA”, “pos”, “mutAA”, “Variation”, “Environment_residues”, “Class”, “rsid”, “fathmm_Prediction”, “PolyPhen-2_prediction”, “PROVEAN_PREDICTION”, “SIFT_PREDICTION”, and “MutTMPredictor” items of the protein mutations.
-The details of single mutation prediction and mutations in single protein is listed as below.
+The details of single mutation prediction and mutations in single protein is listed in the muttmpredictor webserver(http://csbio.njust.edu.cn/bioinf/muttmpredictor).